comp129/comp55/docs/labs/4-ACM.md

 There are different types of Images that can be imported.
 Some include:

 1. Portable Network Graphics (.png)
-- is compatible as a clear background, so if you can blend with your design use a png.
+- Compatible as a clear background, so if you can blend with your design use a png.

 2. Joint Photographic Experts Group (.jpg)
-- is usually the best quality image, so use it if you do not need to blend images.
+- Usually the best quality image, so use it if you do not need to blend images.

 3. Graphics Interchange Format (.gif)
-- is nice to use as an easy animation.
+- A nice to use as an easy animation.
 Insert a gif and the image will be animated.

 ```java
 Image image = new GImage("media/photo.png", START_X, START_Y);